Fine-Grained Uncertainty Quantification via Collisions

 \begin{theorem} Let $V$ be selected from a function class $\mathcal{V}$ and $\ell(\cdot,\cdot)\leq B_\ell$ is a bounded loss function.
 Then for any $\delta\in(0,1)$, with probability $(1-\delta)$, the following bound holds.

-Here the probability is over the random sampling of $\mathcal{T}$. \end{theorem} The generalization gap \eqref{eqn:PAC}, provides assurance that, even when training to minimize this new empirical risk definition \eqref{eqn:V_E_risk}, performance should generalize to the broader distribution.
-A detailed proof of Theorem \ref{thm:PAC} can be found in \cite{TAP}. {We expect the $\delta$ containing term to be dominated by the other term because $(\frac{K}{\sqrt{n^2-K^2n}})<1$ and $d$ is expected to be much larger than $1$.
+Here the probability is over the random sampling of $\mathcal{T}$. \end{theorem} The generalization gap \eqref{eqn:PAC} provides assurance that, even when training to minimize this new empirical risk definition \eqref{eqn:V_E_risk}, performance should generalize to the broader distribution.
+A detailed proof of Theorem \ref{thm:PAC} is found in \cite{TAP}. {We expect the $\delta$ containing term to be dominated by the other term because $(\frac{K}{\sqrt{n^2-K^2n}})<1$ and $d$ is expected to be much larger than $1$.
 Furthermore, we n}ote that {\eqref{eqn:PAC}} differs from typical PAC bounds (Theorem 4.3 in \cite{ml_reference}) which lack the strong dependence on $K$.
 This implies that, although the verifier is learnable, it is more sensitive to the number of classes and larger training datasets are necessary in scenarios with large class numbers {and the amount of training data $n$ must increase at a rate greater than $\sqrt{K}$ in order to prevent the denominator from approaching zero}.
 In practice, we find that effective pair-wise contrastive models can be created by using the same model architecture for $V$ as one would use for a traditional classifier on the same dataset.
 For example, in the case of neural networks, we use the same number of hidden layers and size of hidden layers as we would use for a traditional classifier, only changing the size of the input and output (necessary so that $V:\mathcal{X}\times\mathcal{X}\rightarrow[0,1]$).
 We also find that $V$ trains in a similar amount of time to a traditional classifier on the same architecture on the same dataset. {F}or more information on the pair-wise contrastive model please see \cite{TAP}.